makjac/iteratedPrisoner-sDilemma/README.md

 ![Image 2](mainResault.png)

 The program also Saves the result as a matrix to a file named "mainData.txt".
-I further analyzed the data using Excel.
+I further analyzed the data using Libre calc.

 - How are kind strategies (those that start with C) doing?